lucasjinreal/neovim/readme.md

 - `ctrl + ww`: swith nvim tree and opened file;
 - `hjkl`: for normal mode navigation, however, this need to be changed in the future;

+## Setups

+The whole plugin system should work out-of-box, but some complicated need additional setups.
+For completion plugin,we using `COQ`.
+You need run `COQdeps` first to install dependencies.

 ## Fonts